ViktorBarzin/HackTheSouth/README.md

 # Contribute

-We are eager for user feedback and contribution.
+- We are eager for user feedback and contribution.
 If you have any cool ideas feel free to download the source and tweak it any way you wish or submit a pull request.

+- You can choose from any of the known issues and try to fix them.
+We love pull requests